 Not too many have been filmed in Skid Row and those that have are mostly documentaries.
 One exception isThe Little Shop of Horrors (1960), parts of which were shot on 5th.

-Skid Row has also been seen in Reflections of Evil (2002), Into the Wild (2007), Somewhere in the City(2007), American Drug War – The Last Great White Hope, Chorus – Skid Row Stories and Hova (all 2010).
+Skid Row has also been seen in Reflections of Evil (2002), Into the Wild (2007), Somewhere in the City(2007), American Drug War – The Last Great White Hope, Chorus – Skid Row Stories, and Hova (all 2010).
 There’s also a company, Skid Row Films.

-There’s also the non-profit Los Angeles Poverty Department (by Yreina Cervantez and Michael Schnorr, 1993), and RETNA‘s collaboration with Estevan Oriol and The Jonah Project, pictured at the beginning of this blog (2010).
+There is art happening in Skid Row.
+There is the sculpture, LAPD Bike Rack (pictured above).
+There are several murals: A Rain Drop Falls From My Lips (by Yreina Cervantez, 1993), What I See Can Be Me.
+There’s also the non-profit Los Angeles Poverty Department (by Yreina Cervantez and Michael Schnorr, 1993), and RETNA‘s collaboration with Estevan Oriol, and The Jonah Project, pictured at the beginning of this blog (2010).
 Skid Row is also home to the Skid Row Arts Collective, whose members sometimes exhibit work over in Harlem Place Alley.
 And finally, there’s Inner City Arts — which offers amazing arts education to children from the area.

 Support Eric Brightwell on Patreon